Requirements and Mistakes: HIPAA De-Identification

 • Are vendors receiving data that should be masked or de-identified first?

-• Is the method documented clearly enough to explain later?
+• Is the method documented enough to explain later?

 If those questions produce fuzzy answers, the process needs work.